wp-document-revisions/wp-document-revisions/docs/filters.md

 Filter whether WP_FileSystem used to serve document (or PHP readfile).
 Irrelevant if file compressed on output.

+## Filter document_validate

+In: class-wp-document-revisions-validate-structure.php

+Filter whether to validate the document structure for a documrnt.

 ## Filter document_validate_md5

 In: class-wp-document-revisions-validate-structure.php